 I can’t say that my mother never visited me.
 She and Megan drove across the whole state of Texas when Jamie was little more than a baby.
 It was the only time I saw my son for 6 years until last October.

 The next month, November, Megan came back and brought Sonni, who from now on I’ll just call mom.
 That’s what we use in our letters.
 She lives in Pa.
-After all of the letters we’ve written, we finally got a chance to see each other eye to eye.
+After all the letters we’ve written, we finally got a chance to see each other eye to eye since that very first time in 2005.
 She put her hand flat against the glass and I put my hand up to hers.
 I could feel the caring through the glass.
 I haven’t seen them since.
 Mom hasn’t been back to Tx yet.
 Soon I hope.
-A man named Melvin, who is a member of the SGI, the Nichiren Buddhist organization that sends me the reading materials about life I am studying, has visited with me for awhile coming every couple months.
+A man named Melvin, who is a member of the SGI, the Nichiren Buddhist organization that sends me the reading materials about life I am studying, visited with me for awhile until i was moved to a different prison to far away for him to travel.
 It is teaching me how to change the things inside me that cause me unhappiness.

 I wish I could see my son more, but I doubt it’s going to happen.
-Megan’s life is too full of drama.
+Megan’s life is too full.
 It keeps her from being able to make the drive.
 It is a full day of driving so I guess it isn’t easy.
 I’ve given up expecting more.
 What I don’t understand is when they say things like, “Just because I don’t write you doesn’t mean I don’t love you” or ” I don’t write to you because it hurts me too much.”
 Hurts them??
 They make it sound as though they are the ones being punished.
-It hurts me so I’ll hurt you more??
+It hurts me so I’ll hurt you instead?
 And someday, when I get out of here, am I supposed to open my arms and be glad to see everybody?
 When someone you love doesn’t write back to you, you make up all kinds of things in your head.
-It’s hard for me to believe they care.

 If I could go back and do that night again, I wonder where I would be?
 If I had thought about that the night I chose to follow my friends maybe I would have had better common sense?
-I went out with my cousin and some friends.
+I went out with some friends to party.
 I was in Megan’s car.
 She tried to get me to stay home that night.
-We were smokin’ some weed.
-We just went out to party.
 This wasn’t supposed to happen.One guy made a joke about robbing this place.
 I think in a way I was shocked, but at the same time I didn’t try to stop him.
 I didn’t leave because friends don’t leave friends behind.
 I played a part as well by helping him.
 I was driving.
 He had a gun in his backpack.
 It was all so stupid.

 That was more than 8 years ago.
 I think I have a long way to go.
 They don’t like to let people out of here.
 They keep knocking us down so we never make the level to get out.
 Guards file false charges.
 One accused me of blowing her a kiss.
-If you saw her you would know that would have never happened.
-She was big and fat and ugly.
-Besides, who would be that stupid.
+Who would be that stupid.
 But she wrote me up for it and got me in trouble.

 (Sonni’s note: Please read the page called Jamie’s Prison located at the top, before going to the dated posts in the archive.
 It’s best to start with the earliest posts to really get to know who Jamie is.
 It’s important.
 There is also several page written by another man Armando Macias, who is on death row in Texas.
-Find out what life in prison really is.
+Find out what life in solitary confinement really is.
 Leave a comment for Jamie if you’d like.
 I send him all words of encouragement through http://jpay.com.
+If you want to write to him his ID is #1368189.
 I appreciate your taking the time to read this story.
 I hope it helps you to understand that even though prisoners are locked up they are still human beings.
 He made a mistake.
 He paid for that mistake with his life and his son’s life.